zhengshuai1001/JiKouCompany/README.md

 you can succeed and leave no stone unturned to make it a reality.

 Life is a series of building, testing, changing and iterating.

+If you can change your mind, you can change your life.